ColinLanphear/Game-Dev/Shmup Refinement.md

 - Some of the challanges are the challange that other players create and there are asteroids that act as cover and extra projectiles.

-- Move all motions with drifting, shooting, 5 hits to kill anyone.
+- Move all degrees with drifting (zero gravity), shooting, 5 hits to kill anyone.

 #### Limited resource shmup.

--
+- The formal elements I am working with are resources and conflict.
+The resources are limited and need to be managed by the player.
+I break the resources down to fuel, bullets and shield.
+This leads into the conflict.
+The conflict is to make the player think about when to destroy enemies and when to dodge the enemies.

--
+- Some challenges are the enemies engagement patterns may be able to be dodged or have to be destroyed.
+There will be hidden side areas that have caches of ammo, shield and fuel that would have to be solved with puzzles.
+I.e. shoot things in a specific order, moving items around to make a shape.

--
+- Move forward, back, left, right, dodging, shooting, use shield, different damage needed for different enemies, collision with objects.